propavingk/SloBudget/samples/README.md

 Twelve healthy intervals at five minute steps with a deliberate thirty minute gap in the middle, between 00:30:00Z and 01:00:00Z.
 Six interval slots are missing.
-It exists to prove that the gap detector reports the discontinuity and
+It exists to prove that the gap detector reports the discontinuity and that the projection refuses to run when a gap falls inside the window.